Ultimate Guide to the Best Man Speech

 The Toast Structure & How to Map Out Your Best Man Speech

-One of the most important things to get a hold of with is best man speech structure.
-I know, I know, structure’s the boring bit of writing, for more people, but when it comes to addressing potentially hundreds of people in a room, you need to know your toast structure, to make sure nobody at the back is busy planning their own suicide out of boredom.
+One of the most important things to get a hold is best man speech structure.
+I know, I know, structure’s the boring bit of writing, for most people, but when it comes to addressing potentially hundreds of people in a room, you need to know your toast structure to make sure nobody at the back is busy planning their own suicide out of boredom.

-An important thing to think about is highs and lows.
-Variety is integral in this kind of writing.
+Something to think about is highs and lows.
+Variety is integral in creative writing.
 It’s vital that you get people exactly where you want them, nice and comfy, like, and then completely change the tempo, sentence length, content, mood, tone, etc. Nothing’s more effective.
-So, though there is no cookie cutter, template A, B, C, D structure to take and use as a golden bullet, there are things to be aware of.
+So, though there is no cookie cutter, template A, B, C, D structure to take and use as a silver bullet, there are things to be aware of.

 If you’ve just spent a full 2-3 minutes ripping into your groom about the time he shat himself in Portugal and then locked himself in the hotel room and had to scrub the stains out of the jeans because they were the only ones he brought with him and ended up missing about 60% of the Mucho Flow Festival (as an example), then it really catches people off guard if you take the soonest opportunity after the laughs have faded to meander that idea into something touching and thoughtful that sets his actions in a different light.